Company logo | Codica

 Programming languages for Android apps

 There are many different languages for different types of mobile application development.
 The choice of one or another language depends on the particular kind of app you want to develop.
-The most popular Android programming languages are Java and Kotlin.
+The most popular Android programming languages for native development are Java and Kotlin.

-• Java is the most popular for Android app development because it’s an object-oriented programming language that allows more straightforward problem-solving using a modular structure.
+This is the most popular language for Android app development.
+It’s an object-oriented programming language that allows straightforward problem-solving using a modular structure.
 The most valuable benefits of using Java for mobile app development are widespread popularity, security, robustness, numerous features that affect app performance, such as Just-In-Time compilation, and community support.

-• Kotlin is a statically typed programming language that enables developers to compile code to Java.
-It is fully compatible with Java virtual machine (JVM), so you can use Java frameworks for developing the app.
+Kotlin is a statically typed programming language that enables developers to compile code to Java.
+It is fully compatible with Java virtual machine (JVM), so you can use Java frameworks to develop the app.
 One of the main benefits of using this programming language is faster compilation time.
 However, Kotlin is still an evolving language.
 Therefore, there are still configuration issues and limitations to supporting new Android app development devices.

 Development tools for Android mobile apps

-By the way, these tools are actively used by large companies.
-Do you want to know which companies?
-Here are some examples.
+These tools are widely used by leading companies.
+Curious to know which ones?
+Here are a few examples!

 Examples of companies that used Android Studio and Android Software Development Kit